 As part of your all-inclusive monthly bill, you will have access to a range of other services from utilities and office maintenance to a staffed reception desk and 24/7 access.
 This means you can take advantage of a wide range of services without having to cover the full cost of these yourself.

 4. Prime Location

-Traditional offices in city locations are always incredibly expensive to rent, and are often way out of reach for start-up or smaller businesses.
-Flexible office spaces are commonly found within these prime locations, and give you the best of both worlds.
+Traditional offices in city locations are always incredibly expensive to rent and are often way out of reach for start-ups or smaller businesses.
+Flexible office spaces are commonly found within these prime locations and give you the best of both worlds.
 Allowing you to work within a central, city location but at a fraction of the cost of renting your own space as you are sharing the office.

 5. Collaboration Opportunities

-Flexible offices can include private, shared, managed and coworking spaces.
-Those shared areas give businesses the chance to talk and collaborate with like-minded individuals which they may not have connected with outside of the shared office space.
+Flexible offices can include private, shared, managed and co-working spaces.
+Those shared areas give businesses the chance to talk and collaborate with like-minded individuals which whom they may not have connected outside of the shared office space.